 Puncch Beat BEATS Gully Boy & KGF;Vikas Has This To Say For Fans Who Say It’s Hit Because Of Priyank

 Vikas Gupta and Ekta Kapoor's web series Puncch Beat was released on Valentine's Day (February 14, 2019).
 The show that stars Priyank Sharma, Siddharth Sharma, Harshita Gaur and Khushi Joshi in the lead roles, received immense response from the viewers.
-Although many fans felt that the show resembled many films like Mohabbatein, Student Of The Year and others, they loved the show, especially Priyank Sharma's performance.
+Although many fans felt that the show resembled films like Mohabbatein, Student Of The Year and others, they loved the show, especially Priyank Sharma's performance.
 Priyank plays the role of Rahat, an orphan, on the show.
 His expressions, intense look and chemistry with Harshita was loved by fans.

 The show has now beaten Bollywood blockbusters - Gully Boy, URI - The Surgical Strike and KGF Chapter 1!
 Read on to know how!